Fido currently runs on an LTE network with a 700MHz signal.

 If you’re the type to just check your email and read the news online (hi, dads of the world), Fido has a bare-bones plan for $35 per month.
 It’ll get you 50GB of data and download speeds up to 5Mbps.
 Not much, but enough for some.

-To jump up to 75Mbps, still with unlimited data, you’ll be looking at $65 per month.
+To jump up to 75Mbps, still with unlimited data, you’ll be looking at $65 per month, although there’s a current promotion that lowers the cost to $45 a month for the first six months.
 If you want speed without needing unlimited data, $60 can also get you 75Mbps, with a data cap of 200GB (still not exactly skimpy on the data).
+All of the prices include an modem fee of $8 a month.

 Fido certainly isn’t a one-stop shop.
 With home internet only available in Ontario and no sign of TV offerings, it’s pretty safe to call Fido a mobile provider above all else.